Hey, I'm Holly Pryce!

 I'm passionate about creating websites that not only look amazing, that are also fast, optimised for search engines, and super easy to use for both visitors and the website owner.

 When I was 14 years old, I became obsessed with a website called Piczo.
-Piczo was a platform aimed at teenager that allowed you to build websites using drag and drop functionality.
+Piczo was a platform aimed at teenagers that allowed you to build websites using drag and drop functionality.
 Think Squarespace, but at a time when nobody viewed websites on their phones and glitter graphics were commonplace.

 I spent every free moment I had on Piczo, trying to create the best website I possibly could.
 But it quickly became apparent that their drag and drop functionality was limited and I wanted to learn how to make a “proper website”.
 This is when I discovered HTML and CSS.

-I taught myself to code by tweaking other peoples code.
+I taught myself to code by tweaking other people’s code.
 It was very much trial and error.
 But I learned enough to be able to move away from Piczo to build my very own website.

 Shortly after moving away from Piczo I discovered WordPress.
-At the time I enjoyed blogging and WordPress seemed like the tool all “professional” bloggers were using.
+At the time I enjoyed blogging and WordPress seemed like the tool all the “professional” bloggers were using.
 It was certainly a step up from Piczo but I loved building websites with it.

 For many years, through school, college and university, blogging and building websites was just a hobby.
 I went to university to study Geography but a year into my degree I realised I’d made the wrong choice subject-wise.
 However, I decided to continue with my degree and just figure out what my next move would be after graduation.